openattic/openattic/documentation/developer_docs/contributing_guidelines.rst

   ``ValidationErrors`` when deserializing input.
-* In case a ``NotImplementedError`` is not appropriate, because it is intentional not to implement a method and a ``ValidationError`` is not appropriate, because you're not validating any imput, you can use a ``NotSupportedError``.
+* In case a ``NotImplementedError`` is not appropriate, because it is intentional not to implement a method and a ``ValidationError`` is not appropriate, because you're not validating any input, you can use a ``NotSupportedError``.
 For example, if a file system does not support shrinking, you can use this exception here.
   They will be converted to a 400 status code in the API.
 * Standard Python errors, like ``SystemError``, ``ValueError`` or ``KeyError``